kvpz/Conveyor-for-WebAlert/README.md

 # Conveyer for WebAlert
 This is a tool enveloping the WebAlert Android app which does not support data imports.
 The WebAlert app has the ability to track changes between different instances of a web page.
 Each page has to be added to the app one by one because adding a page requires completing a lengthy configuration process.
 If many pages need to be added, it may take a long time to add them all because it takes about 1 minute to add a page; the more configuration required, the longer it takes.

-Note: the items listed on the Home page will be referred to as either *jobs*, *configurations*, *pages*, or any combination of those words.
+Note: the items listed on the Home page will be referred to as either *jobs*, *configurations*, *pages*, *alerts*, or any combination of those words.
 An item is composed of all the configuration options and difference calculations on page source instances.

 ## Getting Started
 ### Requirements